jrmiller82/pathfinder-2-sqlite/README.md

 limitations on concurrent writes won't be an issue either.
 Finally, it's permissively licensed.

+# Where we need the most help right now

+## Spells
+It's time for everyone to put physical eyes on the `data/yaml/spells.yaml` file and compare to **the actual print book or PDF** (taking into account any Errata of course).
+The scrape could only do so much and there are many small errors here and there.
+Please see issue #61.

+Once we have the data proofread, I'll write a glue script to get the spell data into normalized sql form.

+## Monsters
+Come over to issue #40.
+We need help getting monsters into our (tentative) yaml schema that you can see in the Ancient Red Dragon in `data/yaml/monsters.yaml`.
+Once we have the data put together I'll write a glue script to get the monster data into normalized sql form.

 ## Roadmap

 1. Get data in YAML format (~~spells are in JSON for the time being; but will